rweisssieker-xp/Infopath-Replacement/docs/prd.md

 ### Goals

-- Modernisierung der Formular- und Workflow-Landschaft für Unternehmen, die InfoPath, Lotus Forms oder Adobe LiveCycle ersetzen müssen
+- Modernize form and workflow landscape for enterprises that need to replace InfoPath, Lotus Forms, or Adobe LiveCycle
-- Low-Code-Erstellung komplexer, logikbasierter digitaler Formulare ohne Entwicklerwissen
+- Low-code creation of complex, logic-based digital forms without developer knowledge
-- Nahtlose Enterprise-Integration in Microsoft 365, SharePoint, D365, SAP, ServiceNow, Salesforce sowie generische REST/SOAP-Systeme
+- Seamless enterprise integration with Microsoft 365, SharePoint, D365, SAP, ServiceNow, Salesforce, and generic REST/SOAP systems
-- Compliance-Sicherheit: DSGVO, Archivierung, Audit Trails, Signaturprozesse
+- Compliance security: GDPR, archiving, audit trails, signature processes
-- Workflow-Automatisierung zur direkten Umsetzung von Formularlogik in Geschäftsprozesse
+- Workflow automation for direct implementation of form logic into business processes
-- Cloud, On-Prem und Hybrid-Support für maximale Flexibilität
+- Cloud, on-premises, and hybrid support for maximum flexibility
-- AI-gestützte Formularerstellung und -optimierung zur Beschleunigung der Formularerstellung
+- AI-powered form creation and optimization to accelerate form development

 ### Background Context

-FormXChange Suite adressiert die Herausforderung, die durch das Ende von Microsoft InfoPath entstanden ist.
-Viele Unternehmen nutzen komplexe, geschäftslogikbasierte Formulare für kritische Prozesse wie Lieferantenanlage, CAPA-Workflows, Qualitätsmeldungen und Genehmigungsprozesse.
-Die bestehenden Lösungen (InfoPath, Lotus Forms, Adobe LiveCycle) werden nicht mehr unterstützt oder sind zu teuer/komplex.
+FormXChange Suite addresses the challenge created by the end of Microsoft InfoPath.
+Many enterprises use complex, business logic-based forms for critical processes such as supplier onboarding, CAPA workflows, quality reports, and approval processes.
+Existing solutions (InfoPath, Lotus Forms, Adobe LiveCycle) are no longer supported or are too expensive/complex.

-Die Plattform bietet eine moderne, modulare Alternative mit Low-Code-Formbuilder, Enterprise-Integrationen und Workflow-Automatisierung.
-Der Fokus liegt auf Compliance, Strukturierbarkeit, Versionierung und einfacher Bereitstellung über Web, Mobile und API.
+The platform provides a modern, modular alternative with low-code form builder, enterprise integrations, and workflow automation.
+The focus is on compliance, structure, versioning, and easy deployment via Web, Mobile, and API.

 ### Change Log